Our highly trained, compassionate staff is pleased to be a part of the care team for your pet. We are here to welcome you and your loved one.

 Bob lives with his wife of 42 years in Rockford on four acres in a historic farm house.
 He enjoys spending time with his family, grandchildren and animals.

 Raised in Knoxville, Brian graduated from the University of Tennessee with his bachelor’s in biology.
 His first taste for working with animals was as a kennel technician for Fountain City Animal Hospital.

 Brian also worked as a marine mammals keeper at the Knoxville Zoo and eventually decided to consider vet school.

 Brian obtained his doctorate of veterinary medicine from the University of Tennessee before working at a specialty and emergency practice in Indianapolis.
+“After I got a taste for emergency work, everything else paled in comparison, Brian says.
 He then completed an emergency and critical care residency in California before returning to Knoxville to begin working at the Animal Emergency and Specialty Center in 2009.

 Brian and his team actively manage each patient’s situation on a case-by-case basis.
 “With each patient I think ahead and make decisions about treatment, not only based on the here and now, but what I can expect will happen within the next six to 12, to 24 hours,” he says.

 Despite all the advanced technical equipment used on-site, Brian believes some of the best service he and his team provides day-in and day-out is basic, fundamental nursing care.